 Registration will be open until midnight MDT (Denver time), April 8, 2023.

 Date: After approval, the IEEE Section Chair mails or carries the posters and emails the presentation slides received from its IEEE student branches and IEEE – Eta Kappa Nu chapters in PDF or PowerPoint format to the Area Contest Chair by the deadline date of January 15th, 2023.
 The Region Student Activity Chair oversees the area contests to ensure they are concluded by February 15th, 2023.

 Entry: The nominated posters passed to the IEEE Section Chair from the local Student Branches or Eta Kappa Nu Chapters need to be those already evaluated and graded to be top-ranked posters in an undergraduate engineering course or in an undergraduate competition.

-Prizes: First, second, and third place winners receive $125, $100, and $75, respectively — plus certificates and competition in the RC.
-The AC Chair may award additional prizes.
+Prizes: First, second, and third place winners receive $125, $100, and $75, respectively, plus certificates.
+The first and second place winners and possibly the third-place winners (see Regional Contest above for more detail) will be invited to compete in the Regional Contest.
+The Area Contest Chair may award additional prizes.

 - North Area: KS, MO, OK, and Southern IL.

-- West Area: CO, South WY, Southwest ND, West NB, West TX, and Southeast NM.
+- West Area: CO, South WY, Southwest SD, West NB, West TX, and Southeast NM.

 - South Area: TX (except East & West TX).